Least-Squares Neural Network (LSNN) Method For Linear Advection-Reaction Equation: Discontinuity Interface: Error estimates

-In other words, as $\varepsilon$ approaches $0$, $p$ approaches $\chi$, which is discontinuous; hence, in practice, the universal approximation theorem does not guarantee the convergence of the problem.
-On the other hand, by \cref{cpwl=relu}, deeper networks (with depth at least $\lceil \log_2(d+1)\rceil+1$) are capable of approximating the solution.
-As an illustration, define a CPWL function $p(x,y)$ with a sharp transition layer of width $\varepsilon$ in $[0,1]^2$ as follows.
+Moreover, as $\varepsilon$ approaches $0$, $p$ approaches $\chi$, which is discontinuous; hence, in practice, the universal approximation theorem does not guarantee the convergence of the problem.
+On the other hand, by \cref{cpwl=relu}, deeper networks (with depth at least $\lceil \log_2(d+1)\rceil+1$) are capable of approximating such functions.
+As an illustration of this, we define a CPWL function $p(x,y)$ with a sharp transition layer of width $4\varepsilon/\sqrt{5}$ on $[0,1]^2$ as follows (see \cref{target}),

-In \cite{Cai2021linear}, we proved CPWL functions of the form $p(x,y)$ is a ReLU NN function with the $2$-$4$-$4$-$1$ structure.
-Here and in what follows, by a $2$-$n_1$-$n_2$-$1$ structure, we mean a ReLU NN function with depth $3$ and $n_1$, $n_2$ neurons in the respective hidden layers.
-Therefore, we can expect the $2$-$n_1$-$n_2$-$1$ structure outperforms the $2$-$n_3$-$1$ structure (ReLU NN functions with depth $2$ and $n_3$ neurons in the hidden layer), and \cref{12 comparison figure} and \cref{12 comparison table} demonstrate this for approximating $p(x,y)$ with $\varepsilon=0.2,0.02,0.002$ by ReLU NN functions with depth $2$, $3$ and various numbers of nuerons.